inigolabs/inigolabs.github.io/index.md

 </p>

 ## Why protect your GraphQL API with Inigo
-Unprotected GraphQL APIs can be vulnerable to a variety of security concerns, such as:
+Unprotected GraphQL APIs can be vulnerable to a variety of security concerns, to list some:

 1. Lack of Authentication and Authorization controls
 2. Denial of Service vulnerabilities
 3. Information Disclosure vulnerabilities
 4. Hijacking and Forgery-based vulnerabilities

-... and many more.

 Inigo solves these complex security challenges by providing a comprehensive layer of enforcement, analytics and insights, all while decoupling the complex security logic from your application in a performant way that allows your business to focus on its highest priorities.